kmosoti/kmosoti/README.md

 ## What I’m Up To

 - 🤖 **Building Discord Bots:** Bringing extra functionality and fun to online communities.
 - ⚙️ **Automating Life:** Turning repetitive tasks into seamless, automated workflows.
+Learning Terraform and SaltStack
 - 💡 **Experimenting:** Tinkering with new ideas to enhance my digital lifestyle.

 ---